oppia/creator-documentation/docs/contributor/voiceover.rst

 .. important::

    If the lesson creator has edited the content of an exploration *after* you have recorded a voiceover, you will need to record new audio to reflect these changes.
-Cards that need updating will have an error flag in the **Translation** screen:
+Cards that need updating will have an error flag in the **Voiceover** screen:

     .. figure:: /images/audio_update.png
        :alt: Audio needs update message